Tushar-Wagdare/OpenGL-TextRendering/README.md

 *  `mesh.h`: Header file for mesh class
 *   `model.h`: Header file for the model class
 *  `targetver.h`: Header file for the target windows version.

-## How to Use

-1.  **Clone:** Clone this repository to your local machine.
-2.  **Dependencies:** Ensure you have OpenGL and a C++ compiler setup.
-You will also need FreeType library installed.
-You may also need libraries like GLFW (for window creation) and GLEW (for OpenGL extensions).
-3.  **Build:** Use the Visual Studio project (OGL.sln) included, or any similar build environment to compile your project
-4. ** Run:** Execute the compiled project.
-5.  **Explore and modify:** Feel free to modify the code, experiment with different font settings, or integrate text rendering into your own OpenGL project.

-## Compilation Instructions (General)

-You can compile the project in your respective environments.
-The project is set up for Windows.
-The following are general compiling instructions for this project.

-*   **Windows:**
-     * Use the included solution file `OGL.sln` with Visual Studio.
-     * Alternatively, use other tools like CMake to create build files.
-*   **Other Platforms:**
-     *   You'll need to install FreeType library and configure your build system accordingly (e.g., use CMake).
-     *   You may also need to link GLFW, GLEW or other equivalent libraries for your platform.

-## Contribution Guidelines

-Contributions are welcome!
-If you have improvements, bug fixes, or want to add a new feature, please follow these steps:

-1.  **Fork:** Fork the repository to your GitHub account.
-2.  **Create Branch:** Create a new branch for your feature or fix (e.g., `git checkout -b my-new-feature`).
-3.  **Implement:** Make your changes, ensuring the code is well-documented.
-4.  **Test:** Include necessary tests where applicable.
-5.  **Commit:** Commit your changes with a descriptive commit message (e.g., `git commit -m "Add: Improved font loading performance"`).
-6.  **Push:** Push your changes to your branch (`git push origin my-new-feature`).
-7.  **Pull Request:** Create a pull request to merge your changes into the main branch.

-## Code Style

-Please make sure that your code is well-formatted, well-commented, and follows a consistent coding style, preferably adhering to common C++ coding guidelines.

-## License

-This project is licensed under the [Choose your license, e.g., MIT License].
-See the `LICENSE` file for more details.

-## Contact

-If you have any questions or suggestions, feel free to open an issue or contact me directly.

 ## TODO (Future Improvements)